 Located in Elderdice Hall next to Financial Aid and the Registrar's Office, provide a variety of financial services to our students, staff, and departments.
 This office can be reached at 410-857-2209.

 Tuition accounts are billed per semester, fall and spring.
-Statements are mailed home.
-Please note the due date on the statement and if the account becomes past due the balance is subject to a late fee.
+Please note the due date and if the account becomes past due the balance is subject to a late fee.

-The Office of Diversity & Multicultural Affairs (ODMA), functions under the administration of the Provost and the Office of Academic Affairs.
-The mission of the ODMA is to provide visible leadership and direction for the College’s efforts on behalf of diversity and multiculturalism; offer programs and provide guidance and assistance, both academic and non-academic, to underrepresented students; support and coordinate student groups that serve the needs of diverse student populations; develop programs and services to promote diversity awareness and understanding within the larger campus community; and be a resource to students, faculty and staff in their efforts on behalf of diversity and multiculturalism.
+The Office of Student Diversity & Inclusion, functions under the administration of the Provost and the Office of Academic Affairs.
+The mission of this office is to provide visible leadership and direction for the College’s efforts on behalf of diversity and multiculturalism; offer programs and provide guidance and assistance, both academic and non-academic, to underrepresented students; support and coordinate student groups that serve the needs of diverse student populations; develop programs and services to promote diversity awareness and understanding within the larger campus community; and be a resource to students, faculty and staff in their efforts on behalf of diversity and multiculturalism.

 The Division of Student Affairs strives to integrate our students' educational experiences into a campus community filled with opportunities, challenges, and services that promote their development as a total person.
 The Division of Student Affairs is comprised of seven departments: Residence Life, Student Engagement, Food Services, Student Conduct, Campus Safety, and the Wellness Center.
 Each of our departments has a dedicated staff of professionals whose only focus is the success of each and every McDaniel College student.
 The main Student Affairs office can be reached at 410-857-2240.

 The Registrar’s Office is the main office of student records at the College.
 This office coordinates registration, class scheduling, midterm and final grades, transcripts, and a variety of different activities associated with student records.
 They are located in Elderdice Hall and can be reached at 410-857-2755.